John Jamison Moore: Life in San Francisco

 "Planting the core tenets of freedom, as practiced by his denomination, on the Pacific Coast, in 1852".

+In August 1852, Moore founded the first AME Zion Church in San Francisco, initially located in a make shift space.

-In 1852 Moore founded St. Cyprian AME Church, the first AME Zion Church in San Francisco.
-Around that time, he established a school for African-American children in the church basement, serving as teacher and principal.
-He created the school because African-American children were barred from public schools in San Francisco.
-That same year, Moore founded and became head editor of The Lunar Visitor.
-According to The First AME Zion Church's website, the Lunar Visitor, "promoted civil rights and advocated developing institutions for educational, social and political skills useful in working toward a full participation in American Society,".
+In May 1854, under the leadership of Rev. Thomas Marcus Decatur Ward of St. Cyprian AME Church at Jackson and Virginia Streets in San Francisco, Moore founded the first private school for African-American children who could not attend local public school, called the San Francisco Colored School.
+The school classes were held in the church basement, Moore served as the first teacher and principal.
+He created the school because African-American children were barred from the public schools in San Francisco.
+The first year, 23 students attended the school.
+In 1872, the California Supreme Court ruled Ward v.
+Floor current segregation in educational practices as unconstitutional, breaching U.S. Constitution's Fourteenth and Fifteenth amendments.

+In 1862, Moore founded and became head editor of The Lunar Visitor newspaper.
+According to the First AME Zion Church's website, the Lunar Visitor newspaper, "promoted civil rights and advocated developing institutions for educational, social and political skills useful in working toward a full participation in American Society,".
 The newspaper was also "The only African-American magazine in the western part of the country," during the period it was being printed, according to Thomas Segady.

+In spring of 1868, Rev. Moore left California, and was consecrated a Bishop in the denomination.

 Later life

 Moore later moved to Salisbury, North Carolina, where he married Francis Moore.
 He died on December 9, 1893, on the train home from a conference in Western North Carolina.
-He was buried in Salisbury..
+He was buried in Salisbury.